An article in response to a series of ProSoundWeb forum posts questioning the necessity of delay speakers.

 Every now and then, the giants that helped build and shape our industry, stick there neck out and plea for common sense.
-Howard Page of Clair's article about exorbitant subwoofer levels doesn't nearly receive enough attention even though it's more applicable than ever.
+Howard Page's article about exorbitant subwoofer levels doesn't nearly receive enough attention even though it's more applicable than ever.
 Reason for me to include it in the study hall section of my website.
 This is not a campaign against LF emphasis, I love it as much as the next person, but about the way how to achieve it.

 "It turns out that, within very generous tolerances, humans are insensitive to phase shifts.
 Under carefully contrived circumstances, special signals auditioned in anechoic conditions, or through headphones, people have heard slight differences.
 However, even these limited results have failed to provide clear evidence of a 'preference' for a lack of phase shift.
 When auditioned in real rooms, these differences disappear..."